powsybl/powsybl-core/docs/simulation/index.md

 # Simulation

-One major aim of the PowSyBl project is to make it easy to plug it with different simulators or optimisation tools for grid calculations.
-At the moment, several types of calculations are supported: load flow, security analysis, sensitivity analysis, time-domain simulation (also called dynamic simulation) or short-circuit analysis.
-For each of them, one or several simulators is officially supported, but it is also possible to plug your own simulator within the library.
+One major aim of the PowSyBl project is to make it easy to plug it with different simulators or optimization tools for grid calculations.
+At the moment, several types of calculations are supported: load flow, security analysis, sensitivity analysis, short-circuit analysis, or time-domain simulation (also called dynamic simulation).

+For each of them, one or several simulators are supported, but it is also possible to plug your own simulator within the library.
-Below comes a description of the various types of simulation and supported implementations.
-PowSyBl also supports optimal power flows with just an implementation such as Metrix or OpenReac.
+Below comes a description of the various types of simulation.

 ```{toctree}
 ---